 - In order to prevent clutch slippage (since the transmission oil also lubricates the clutch), do not mix any chemical additives.
 Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
 In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the transmission. - 7.
-Start the engine, and then let it idle for several minutes while checking it for oil leakage.
+Check the O-ring for damage, and replace it if necessary. - 8.
+Install and tighten the transmission oil filler cap and its O-ring. - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
 If oil is leaking, immediately turn the engine off and check for the cause.